PaulKleinschmidt/paulkleinschmidt.me/README.md

 ##
-this is my new portfolio site!
+This is my new portfolio site!
 Built with pug.js, gulp, and express

-## instalation
+## installation
 `$ npm i express`\
 \
 `$ npm i gulp`